lostintangent/gistpad/README.md

 In addition to the `Explorer` file tree commands, GistPad also contributes the following commands to the editor's context menu:

-- `Add Document to Gist` - Same behavior as the equivalent command in the `Explorer` tree
+- `Copy File to Gist` - Same behavior as the equivalent command in the `Explorer` tree.

 - `Add Selection to Gist` - Allows you to add a snippet/selection of code to a Gist, instead of the entire document

 - `Paste Gist File` - Allows you to paste the contents of a Gist file into the active document

     <img width="250px" src="https://user-images.githubusercontent.com/116461/69903980-98819b00-1355-11ea-913b-c51981891bcd.png" />

+- `Paste Screenshot` - Allows you to paste an image from your clipboard into a markdown file.
+The command will automatically upload the image and then add a reference to it.

 ## Contributed Commands (Command Palette)